TakanariShimbo/open-super-whisper/README.md

 # Open Super Whisper

-A Python-based desktop application for speech transcription using OpenAI's Whisper model.
+A Python-based desktop application for speech transcription using OpenAI's Whisper model that seamlessly integrates with your workflow.
+With global hotkeys for recording control and automatic clipboard integration, you can instantly transcribe speech to text in any application you're using - making it the perfect companion for note-taking, content creation, or accessibility needs.

 ## Features